-At Montlick & Associates, our dedicated attorneys have been fighting hard to protect the rights of injured people for over 37 years.
+At Montlick and Associates, our dedicated attorneys provide Aggressive Legal Help™ with personalized service.
 With billions of dollars recovered for our clients, Our Attorneys Know What it Takes to Win!™

 Other Types Of Personal Injury

 Let Us Fight for the Compensation You Are Entitled to Under the Law

 Contact Montlick and Associates, Attorneys at Law, for your Free Consultation.
 With more than 37 years of experience, our team of attorneys fight hard to maximize our clients’ recovery under applicable law.* Call us toll-free anywhere in the U.S. 24/7 at 1-800-LAW-NEED (1-800-529-6333).
 Alternatively, you can also reach us by dialing #WIN (#946), or find us online at www.montlick.com and utilize our Free Live Chat or submit a Free Case Evaluation Form.